kuri54/GynAIe/gynaie/viewer/README.md

 4. Image Enlargement:
 Hovering over an image displays a magnification button.
 You can also enlarge images of sorting results.

+5. Checking Images:
+After viewing images in the viewer, please make sure to check the checkbox.
+This will help you keep track of which images have been reviewed and prevent forgetting where you left off.

 ## Important Notes
 - **Supported Directories:** Currently, only images stored in the `GynAIe/input` directory can be displayed.
 Support for other directories is planned for the future, but it is a low priority at this moment.
 - **How to Exit:** After viewing the images, please close the browser and either close the terminal window or press `Ctrl + C` to terminate the task.